-Land Securities Properties Limited (company number 961477) whose registered office is at 100 Victoria Street London SW1E 5JL ("Landsec”, “we”, “us” or “our”) is the ‘data controller’ for the personal data we collect.
+Land Securities Properties Limited (company number 961477) whose registered office is at 100 Victoria Street London SW1E 5JL ("Landsec”, “we”, “us” or “our”) is the ‘controller’ for the personal data we collect.
 We are registered with the Information Commissioner’s Office with registration number Z5806812.

-Where you are submitting an application on behalf of a candidate you shall only do so provided that you have the candidate's authority to provide their Personal Data and have made them aware of the conditions of processing in accordance with the terms of this privacy notice.
+Where you are submitting an application on behalf of a candidate you shall only do so provided that you have the candidate's authority to provide their personal data and have made them aware of this privacy notice.

 Landsec will collect and process the following personal data about you: